sutta » an » an8 » Aṅguttara Nikāya 8.42

 Yāni, bhikkhave, mānusakāni cattāri vassasatāni, tusitānaṁ devānaṁ eso eko rattindivo.

-Four hundred years in the human realm is one day and night for the Joyful Gods.
+Four hundred years in the human realm is one day and night for the joyful gods.

 Tāya rattiyā tiṁsarattiyo māso.